Bernardo-MG/dice-notation-java/src/site/markdown/parser.md

 The [DefaultDiceExpressionBuilder][default_dice_expression_buider] implements the visitor, and makes use of  a stack to hold all the operands for any operation which may appear during parsing.

-## Other Parsers

-The [SingleDiceSetNotationExpressionParser][single_dice_notation_parser] parses a single dice.
-It will return the last dice set found, ignoring algebraic operations.

-It makes use of the default parser through composition, and just uses a reduced visitor to change the object returned.

 [dice_notation_parser]: ./apidocs/com/bernardomg/tabletop/dice/parser/DiceNotationExpressionParser.html
 [default_dice_notation_parser]: ./apidocs/com/bernardomg/tabletop/dice/parser/DefaultDiceNotationExpressionParser.html
-[single_dice_notation_parser]: ./apidocs/com/bernardomg/tabletop/dice/parser/SingleDiceSetNotationExpressionParser.html
 [dice_expression_buider]: ./apidocs/com/bernardomg/tabletop/dice/parser/listener/DiceExpressionBuilder.html
 [default_dice_expression_buider]: ./apidocs/com/bernardomg/tabletop/dice/parser/listener/DefaultDiceExpressionBuilder.html